As coronavirus sinks global demand, China’s exporters go online to tap domestic market

 An official China manufacturing survey this week suggested any recovery is months away, with export orders in May shrinking for the fifth straight month.

-Given the heightened uncertainty, export goods manufacturers are opening online stores on the likes of Alibaba Group’s Taobao platform as well as JD.com and Pinduoduo, or turning to second-hand sites or sellers on social media app WeChat to offload their stock at bargain prices.
+Given the heightened uncertainty, export goods manufacturers are opening online stores on the likes of Alibaba Group’s Taobao platform as well as JD.com (JD.O) and Pinduoduo (PDD.O), or turning to second-hand sites or sellers on social media app WeChat to offload their stock at bargain prices.

 “The orders are all gone.
 I’ve been in the industry for 15 years and this year is so extraordinary,” Deng told Reuters from her showroom in Yiwu, China’s export capital for small commodities ranging from Christmas trees to souvenirs and toys.